What was the Holocaust? An overview of key events

 The Holocaust was one of the most horrific events in human history.
 It was a genocide that was carried out by the Nazi regime during World War II.

 The Nazis killed more than six million Jews, as well as Roma (Gypsies), homosexuals, and people with disabilities.
-They operated around 1,000 concentration camps, sub-camps, and extermination camps and used inmates for slave labour.
+They did this in around 1,000 concentration camps, sub-camps, and extermination camps scattered through the occupied territories in Europe.

 Although they did not win the majority of votes, they were able to form a government through a coalition with other conservative parties in January 1933.